On strong duality, theorems of the alternative, and projections in conic optimization: Closedness CQ and its Consequences

-\hyperref[neccbounded]{\thref{neccbounded}} observed that $\A(C)\cap-\K=\{\zeros\}$ is a necessary condition for boundedness.
-This condition is also sufficient when $\A$ is injective and $\K$ is pointed.
-It is not sufficient when only $C$ is pointed, which is the other condition that can make $X$ a pointed set for \hyperref[neccsuffbounded]{\thref{neccsuffbounded}}, because we could have $\kernel\A\cap C\neq\emptyset$ which would imply existence of a nonzero point in $\rec{X}$ and therefore, unboundedness of $X$.
+Now we discuss sufficient conditions for the primal set to be bounded.
+Since $\A[(X(\zeros))] = \A(C)\cap-\K$ and $\rec{X} = X(\zeros)$ from \mythref{recconeX}, we know that $\A(C)\cap-\K=\{\zeros\}$ is a necessary condition for boundedness of the primal set.
+We argue that this condition is also sufficient when $\A$ is injective and $\K$ is pointed.
+It is not sufficient when only $C$ is pointed, which is the other condition that can make $X$ a pointed set, because we could have $\kernel\A\cap C\neq\emptyset$ which would imply existence of a nonzero point in $\rec{X}$ and therefore, unboundedness of $X$.